junegunn/jruby-daemon-template/README.md

 Daemonizing JRuby script
 ========================

-Turn a JRuby script into a init-d style daemon with `nohup` command.
+Turn a JRuby script into an init-d style daemon with `nohup` command.

 Usage
 -----